jhu-ip/cs220-summer22/assign/final.md

 *opacity* is a floating point value between 0.0 and 1.0 (inclusive) specifying the opacity of the fill color.
 *r*, *g*, and *b* are the R/G/B color component values for the fill color.
+`FillAbove` indicates that the area above the function (where the $$y$$ values are greater than the value of the function) should be filled.

 The `FillBelow` directive has the following form: